MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/alm/scenarios/tenant-deployments.md

 # CoE ALM Accelerator for Power Platform tenant deployments

-AA4PP can be deployed in the following scenarios single demo tenant, single enterprise tenant.
+AA4PP can be deployed in the following scenarios single demo tenant or single enterprise tenant.

-Currently AA4PP **doesn't** automatically support a multi-tenant enterprise deployment model and more manual configuration will be required to configure this scenario.
+Currently AA4PP doesn't automatically support a multi-tenant enterprise deployment model and more manual configuration will be required to configure that scenario.

 ## Deployments scenarios